Angular power spectrum of gravitational-wave transient sources as a probe of the large-scale structure

 We generate a catalog of 3,400 synthetic events.
 This allows us to produce meaningful statistical results while limiting the computational cost required to perform PE and generate the sky localization maps.
 We use the synthetic signals to create 100 random mock sets of 34 events each.
 These sets provide independent realizations of what the detectors would observe under the hypothesis that the events are isotropically distributed in the sky.
 We use these sets to generate the fiducial distribution.
 We perform PE of all observed and synthetic events with \texttt{bilby pipe} \citep{bilby}.
 We use the \texttt{IMRPhenomPv2} waveform for the signal model and draw the samples from the posterior distribution with the nested sampler \texttt{dynesty} \citep{dynesty}.

-We construct the prior on the mass ratio from uniform distributions of the component masses.
-For the chirp mass, we adopt a $\pm 12 M_\odot$ prior (also uniform in component masses) centered on the median of public posterior samples for the observed events and the true injected value for the synthetic events.
+We adopt the standard LVK uniform priors on the mass ratio and chirp mass from Ref.~\cite{GWTC3}.
+We restrict the chirp mass to a $\pm 12 M_\odot$ range around the injected values of the synthetic events and the median values of the O3 observed events.
+Additionally, we constrain the priors on the primary and secondary masses to be within the interval [1, 120] $M_\odot$.
 The prior on all other parameters is chosen according to the uninformative priors adopted in standard LVK analyses \citep{GWTC3}.
 We then use the posterior samples for the declination and the right ascension to produce sky maps.

 \paragraph{\bf Angular power spectrum---}

 Following Ref.~\cite{Cavaglia:2020fnc}, we treat the event sky localization error regions as probability density heat maps.
 We generate the combined sky localization map of the observed GW events, $M(\chi,\phi)$, by stacking the sky localization density maps of all events in the observed catalog.
 Here, $\chi$ and $\phi$ are the polar and azimuthal angles on the celestial sphere, respectively.
 Figure \ref{observed_map} shows the Mollweide representation of $M(\chi,\phi)$.
 We repeat this procedure to obtain a cumulative sky localization map for each set of synthetic events.
 Figure \ref{all_synthetic_maps} shows the combined sky localization map obtained by stacking the 100 synthetic maps, each made from 34 events.
 The map shows that the synthetic events are isotropically distributed in the sky.
 It also depicts what the GW sky would look like with 3400 foreground BBH events, a not too unrealistic scenario in a few years.